ALife-Newsletter/Newsletter/edition_005/00_Foreword.md

 # A word from the team

-For this 4th issue, we are glad to welcome a new member to the ALife Newsletter team: a warm welcome to Katt Walker!
+For this 5th issue, THE NEWSLETTER IS STILL UNDER CONSTRUCTION!

 We hope you enjoy the contents!